 Over the years, the Board has considered a number of initiatives related to housing affordability, including, but not limited to, the Housing Affordability ZOAMs, and the establishment of Affordable Multi-family Housing Loan Guidelines.
-On July 3, 2018, the Board adopted the County of Loudoun Affordable Multi-Family Housing Loan Program Guidelines (Guidelines) and application process; the Board revised those Guidelines on July 18, 2019.^{2,3} This process enables developers of apartments to be financed with Virginia Housing LIHTCs or HUD 221(d) (4) Affordable programs to compete for low interest loans from the Housing Trust and help bridge the funding gap.
+On July 3, 2018, the Board adopted the County of Loudoun Affordable Multi-Family Housing Loan Program Guidelines (Guidelines) and application process; the Board revised those Guidelines on July 18, 2019.
+This process enables developers of apartments to be financed with Virginia Housing LIHTCs or HUD 221(d) (4) Affordable programs to compete for low interest loans from the Housing Trust and help bridge the funding gap.

-The Housing Affordability ZOAM, which centered around expansion of affordable housing opportunity, incentivization of affordable housing, improve ADU program implementation and facilitate the provision of accessory dwellings, was adopted by the Board at the June 2, 2020 Business Meeting.4
+The Housing Affordability ZOAM, which centered around expansion of affordable housing opportunity, incentivization of affordable housing, improve ADU program implementation and facilitate the provision of accessory dwellings, was adopted by the Board at the June 2, 2020 Business Meeting.

 Several policies included in the 2019 GP anticipated changes to existing zoning regulations to increase the affordability of housing in the County, some of which were addressed by the Housing Affordability ZOAM, but many remain outstanding.
 The Housing policies in Chapter 4 support developing zoning regulations and design standards that remove barriers and incentivize the development of housing affordable to households at or below 100 % AMI (2019 GP, Chapter 4 - Action 3.1.C.)
-At least 13 actions in Chapter 4 call for changes to the Zoning Ordinance to increase housing affordability.5
+At least 13 actions in Chapter 4 call for changes to the Zoning Ordinance to increase housing affordability.

 Article 7 and the ADU program is one way that affordable housing is created in the County.
 However, Article 7 is not and should not be the only avenue by which the County addresses housing affordability challenges.
-The Zoning Ordinance directs how residential development will be completed with significant impacts on what gets built, where it gets built, the cost of building,
+The Zoning Ordinance directs how residential development will be completed with significant impacts on what gets built, where it gets built, the cost of building, and who can afford it.
+The Zoning Ordinance can include additional strategies for accomplishing affordability and development cost reductions to encourage the production of more affordable

-2 July 3, 2018 Business Meeting Item 7a FGOEDC Report: Affordable Multi-family Housing Loan Program Guidelines and Process
+&lt;sup>2 July 3, 2018 Business Meeting Item 7a FGOEDC Report: Affordable Multi-family Housing Loan Program Guidelines and Process

-3 July 18, 2019 Business Meeting Item 11c FGOEDC Report: Recommended Improvements to Affordable Multi-Family Housing Loan Program Guidelines
+&lt;sup>3 July 18, 2019 Business Meeting Item 11c FGOEDC Report: Recommended Improvements to Affordable Multi-Family Housing Loan Program Guidelines

-4 June 2, 2020 Business Meeting Item 7a TLUC Report: ZOAM-2017-0001, Housing Affordability Zoning Ordinance Amendment to amend Articles 2 (Non-Suburban District Regulations), 3 (Suburban District Regulations), 4 (Special & Overlay Districts), 5 (Additional Regulations and Standards), 7 (Administration and Regulation of Affordable Dwelling Unit Developments), and 8 (Definitions) to Improve Housing Affordability and who can afford it.
-The Zoning Ordinance can include additional strategies for accomplishing affordability and development cost reductions to encourage the production of more affordable housing and more diverse housing.
-Recommended revisions to the Zoning Ordinance that can increase affordability include:

-5 These actions are 2019 GP, Chapter 4, Actions 1.1 B-G, 1.2 A-B, 1.4 A, 1.5 B, 1.6 A-B, and 1.7 A.
+&lt;sup>4 June 2, 2020 Business Meeting Item 7a TLUC Report: ZOAM-2017-0001, Housing Affordability Zoning Ordinance Amendment to amend Articles 2 (Non-Suburban District Regulations), 3 (Suburban District Regulations), 4 (Special & Overlay Districts), 5 (Additional Regulations and Standards), 7 (Administration and Regulation of Affordable Dwelling Unit Developments), and 8 (Definitions) to Improve Housing Affordability These actions are 2019 GP, Chapter 4, Actions 1.1 B-G, 1.2 A-B, 1.4 A, 1.5 B, 1.6 A-B, and 1.7 A.